alexandra-chron/ntua-slp-wassa-iest2018/README.md

 *This follows to a great degree ULMFiT by Howard and Ruder.*

-**2) Pretrain a LSTM-based attentive classification model on a different dataset and transfer its feature extractor to the target-task classification model:**
+**Second) Pretrain a LSTM-based attentive classification model on a different dataset and transfer its feature extractor to the target-task classification model:**

 <img src="https://github.com/alexandra-chron/ntua-slp-wassa-iest2018/blob/master/pre_cls.png" width="300">